Go to Image Aristébano, in search of El Dorado

 Route

-Almuña - Navelgas 30
+Almuña (Valdés) - Navelgas (Tineo) 30

-This route starts in the village of Almuña and, parallel to the river Negro, heads towards the town of Luarca/Ḷḷuarca, capital of the council of Valdés.
+This route starts in the village of Almuña and, parallel to the river Negro, heads towards the village of Luarca/Ḷḷuarca, capital of the council of Valdés.
+Alternatively, you can start the route in Luarca, a town with a train station (unlike Almuña).

+Luarca/Ḷḷuarca has several interesting places to visit, such as the lighthouse, the indianos' houses, the Mesa de Mareantes or the cemetery which houses the tomb of Doctor Severo Ochoa, winner of the Nobel Prize for Physiology and Medicine.
 The legend of Cambaral hangs over the town, where Cambaral himself (a Moorish pirate), the daughter of the lord of Luarca and the bridge of El Beso converge.
 Among its festivities is San Timoteo, celebrated on 22 August.

-At certain times the vaqueiros "raise" their dwellings and belongings and go with their cattle to the brañas above in summer or to the braña below in winter (braña is the name given to the mountain pasture area for cattle).
+The Vaqueiros de alzada or simply vaqueiros are a cultural or social group, and one of their defining characteristics is their transhumant way of life.
+At certain times the vaqueiros "raise" their dwellings and belongings and go with their livestock to the brañas above in summer or to the braña below in winter (braña is the name given to the area of mountain pastures for livestock).

 The braña of Aristébano (572m.) is flanked by the Estoupo and Silvallana mountain ranges, next to the boundary that geographically divides the councils of Valdés and Tineo.
 Standing green and peaceful between the depressions formed by the Agüera and Aristébano ravines, this braña enjoys a privileged position from which you can contemplate a landscape that slopes gently towards the coast in the midst of extraordinary beauty.